SKindij/Node.js-Basics/README.md

 |   url        | module provides utilities for URL resolution and parsing   |
 |   querystring| utility used for parsing and formatting URL query strings  |

+&emsp;Third-party modules are modules that are available online using the Node Package Manager(NPM).

 ___

 ## Error in Node.js